 - Funding and management of enforcement actions for unpaid arbitration awards or judgments

-- Obtaining capital in exchange for rights to unpaid awards or judgments
+- Seeing out Judgment lien and obtaining capital in exchange for rights to unpaid awards or judgments

 In instances where assets are already hidden or made otherwise inaccessible, successful asset tracing, seizure and repatriation requires discretion, precision and diplomacy.
 As the world’s most experienced judgment enforcement team, Omni Bridgeway has refined its investigative skills and built proprietary asset tracing databases.
-We are also experienced in negotiating with heads of state and government officials to deliver the assets that allow parties to successfully collect on their hard-won judgments and awards.
+We are also experienced in negotiating with third parties, heads of state and government officials to deliver and locate assets that allow judgment creditor parties to successfully collect on their hard-won court judgments and awards.